-The walled-off Rose Garden adjacent to the Mission Church is not accessible to the public, and commemorates the thousands of Ohlone, Californios and Rancheros who are still buried here.
+The walled-off Rose Garden adjacent to the Mission Church is not accessible to the public and commemorates the thousands of Ohlone, Californios, and Rancheros who are still buried here.
 You can view the Rose Garden Cemetery from the old porch steps.

 Their shrines within the worship space were some of the loveliest I have seen so far.
-They were bright and colorful and inviting.
+They were bright and colorful, and inviting.
 It had a huge ceiling.
 I grew up in a humble parish, St. Jude’s in Ceres, and it was a working-class church.
 Low ceiling, warm, earthy colors throughout.
 What I’ve always appreciated about the missions is their embrace of the Spanish style with bright colors and sharp architecture.
-Santa Clara looks humble from the outside, but inside is a frieze of colors.
-I really enjoyed that aspect.
+Santa Clara looks humble from the outside, but the inside is a frieze of colors.
+I enjoyed that aspect.

 Mission Santa Cruz

 This mission is unique in its history because it’s been rebuilt several times.
-Since this is only a replica, there really isn’t much to see.
+Since this is only a replica, there isn’t much to see.
 Their back garden is small and intimate, with a fountain, a statue of Padre Serra, and a statue commemorating the citizens of Santa Cruz who served in World War II.
 There is also a strange statue of a native coming out of the ground.
-It was strange because of the look on his face.
+It was weird because of the look on his face.
 He looked happy.
-Considering what we know of the enslavement of the natives, I don’t agree with the statue being there.
+Considering what we know of the enslavement of the natives, I can’t entirely agree with the statue being there.
 But who am I?
 I’m nobody.

 Mission San Juan Bautista

 Mission Nuestra Señora de la Soledad (Our Lady of Solitude) was my absolute favorite of the ones I visited on this trip.
-Admission is free and parking is plentiful.
+Admission is free, and parking is plentiful.

-There is a lot of work that needs to be done.
+There is a laundry list of tasks to modernize the Mission.
 When you see white adobe walls at a California mission, you know that’s where the borders are.
-Due to its initial abandonment, neglect, and lack of funds, Soledad doesn’t even have that.
-Apparently, you can still find bones of the natives, and they actually had to put up a sign asking people not to pick them up.
+Unfortunately, Soledad doesn’t even have that due to its initial abandonment, neglect, and lack of funds.
+You can still find bones of the natives, and they had to put up a sign asking people not to pick them up.
 How sad.

 What also sets Soledad apart is that instead of a statue of Jesus or another saint on the altar, it is simply Mary, Our Sorrowful Mother of Solitude.
 You think you’ve seen every side of the Virgin Mary as a cradle Catholic, and then it takes a short visit to a rural California mission to tell you that you haven’t.
-Seeing this side of Mary was extremely humbling.
+Seeing this side of Mary was incredibly humbling.